benny7774/Assisgnmets/Articles/Day11.md

 	* I learned about the languages which is used for to understanding computer languages.

-	* In languages i learned about sentences which are in letters interchaged in every word, sentences are didn't have the spaces between of each word and another sentences using
+	* In languages i learned about sentences which are in letters interchaged in every word, sentences are didn't have the spaces between of each word and another sentences using special characters.

-	* Then about the languages of south india how it formed why we use support symbol in the language and other reasons for the
+	* Then languages of south india how it formed why we use support special characters in the language.